-This procedure applies to any adult patient of TEWV, aged 18 years and over, who receives nutrition enterally via Percutaneous Endoscopic Gastrostomy (PEG).
+This procedure applies to any person accessing services in TEWV, who receives nutrition enterally via Percutaneous Endoscopic Gastrostomy (PEG).

-4 Related documents
+Related documents

 The procedure defines the standards which you must read, understand and be trained in before carrying out the procedures described in this document.